AnaLuisaFav/Testimonials-Grid/README.md

 *<h1>Sobre</h1>About*

-Mais um desafio no Frontend Mentor, com layout responsivo.
+Mais um desafio no Frontend Mentor, com layout responsivo e utilizando pela primeira vez grid do CSS.

-One more challenge on Frontend Mentor, with responsive layout.
+One more challenge on Frontend Mentor, with responsive layout and using for the first time CSS grid.

 *<h1>Feito com</h1>Built with*